smkvieira/smkvieira/README.md

 ## 👋 Hello World!
 I'm Samuel!

-I work in digital marketing but have always been very curious about the world of web development.
-With that, I decided to start studying web development.
+I work in digital marketing, but I have always been very curious about the world of development.
+With that, I decided to start studying more about front end development.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=smkvieira&layout=compact)](https://github.com/smkvieira/)